CyberDem0n/pg_streampack/README.md

 When compressed by `pg_streampack`, the following modifications occur:

 1. The *most significant bit* of the first byte of the network‑order `sendTime` field (i.e., header byte at offset 17) is set to 1.
-2. A 4‑byte big-endian unsigned integer containing the **uncompressed payload length** is inserted immediately after the original 25‑byte header.
+2. A 4‑byte big-endian unsigned integer containing compression algorithm (2 bits) and the **uncompressed payload length** (30 bits) is inserted immediately after the original 25‑byte header.
 3. The WAL payload is replaced by compressed bytes of the original payload.

 Resulting compressed layout: